PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 ## Rules for filling out DNSSEC fields
 Two additional fields in the 'records' table are important: 'auth' and 'ordername'.
-These fields are set correctly on a zone transfer, and also by running `pdnsutil rectify-zone`.
+These fields are set correctly on an incoming zone transfer, and also by running `pdnsutil rectify-zone`.

 The 'auth' field should be set to '1' for data for which the zone itself is